Ready to find the perfect college degree?

 A college education at the bachelor’s degree level is essential to learn all that conservation scientists need to know.

 Aspiring conservation scientists can choose from several relevant majors to develop their knowledge and skills.
 In addition to conservation science, popular undergraduate programs for aspiring conservation scientists include:

 Regardless of the precise title of their conservation technology degree program, you should make sure that the program is accredited by the Society of American Foresters.

 The Conservation Technology Curriculum

 What should you expect from your degree program?
-For one thing, your studies will combine conservation theory with practical skills like the use of computer modeling and GPS and GIS technology, according to the BLS.
+For one thing, your studies will combine conservation theory with practical skills like the use of computer modeling and GPS and GIS technology.
 You should expect to study natural science courses such as:

 Beyond the Degree